mageddo/poc-tickets/README.md

 ### Project issues to be solved
 * The seats screen access is very high
-* The system primarly uses a relational database and the simultaneos access are more than the database server capacity
+* The system primarly uses a relational database and the simultaneos access are more than the database server capacity and
 	* Increase the database server capacity is not a option
 * The transactional (payment part) and the seats status must to be in relational database